dev-academy-programme/computer-setup/windows-10-setup.md

 VIDEO WALKTHOUGH: https://www.youtube.com/watch?v=pwn4zknR5TU

-1. Install the Windows Subsystem for Linux (WSL)
-    - Control Panel -> Programs -> Turn Windows Features on or off
-    - Select Windows Subsystem for Linux -> OK
+1. Go to the start Menu and type `Check for updates`.
+Make sure that your Windows has the most recent updates.
+    - Press the Windows key and type `winver` and press Enter
+    - Confirm that your Windows is version 2004 and higher (Build 19041 and higher) or any Windows 11 version
+    - If your Windows version is less than Build 19041, let one of the facilitators know
+1. Go to the Start Menu and open Windows Powershell as an Administrator
+    - Put this command in Powershell `wsl --install` and hit enter
-    - Restart computer
+    - Restart your computer

-    Either WSL1 or WSL2 is suitable for Bootcamp.
-If you're setting up from scratch we'd recommend WSL2, but if you already have WSL1 up and running then you may prefer to stick with that.

-1. Install Ubuntu 20 and the Windows Terminal from the Windows Store
-    - If you can't install from the Windows Store, make sure you're signing in with your Microsoft Account and have verified your device (Settings -> Accounts)
-    - Also, make sure you're using the most recent version of Windows 10.
-On the Windows Terminal page in the Store, select System Requirements -> Update
-    - Open Ubuntu and let it finish installation
+1. Open Ubuntu from the Start Menu and let it finish installation
     - When prompted, enter a username (e.g. your first name) and a password - this is the username that Linux will run as by default
     - IMPORTANT: When you type in your password, you will notice nothing happens, this is a feature in Linux for security purposes.
     - For Full Name, Room Number, etc. you can hit Enter to leave them blank
     - If it says installing for more than 5 minutes, close the Ubuntu window and re-open it
 1. Configure your Windows Terminal
     - Open your Windows Terminal application and select the dropdown next to the new tab button then select Settings
     - Scroll down until you find this section: